-Upon receipt of the HE07IN/HE10IN, inspect the unit for obvious external damage.
+Upon receipt of the HE05IN, inspect the unit for obvious external damage.
 If damage is observed, take digital pictures and report the damage to your RenewAire representative.
 Note the damage on the carrier's Bill of Lading.
-Depending on expected transport and storage conditions, the unit may have only the duct openings covered, it may be stretch-wrapped or it may be crated.
 Do not unwrap the unit at this time.
 The unit will normally be moved to its final location while still wrapped and attached to its pallet.

-The preferred method of hoisting the HE07IN/HE10IN from the carrier truck is by using a construction forklift or a crane.
+The preferred method of hoisting the HE05IN pallet from the carrier truck is by using a construction forklift or a crane.

-Once the unit is unwrapped, prevent dirt and debris from entering the cabinet by covering any duct openings that do not have attached dampers.
+Once the unit is unwrapped, prevent dirt and debris from entering the cabinet by covering any duct openings.
 Keep the duct openings covered until it's time to connect ductwork.